moveit/moveit.ros.org/documentation/contributing/index.markdown

     </span>
     <h3>Report and Fix Bugs</h3>
     <p>
       As an ever improving software project, there's bound to be growing pains and issues arising.
-Check out <a href="https://github.com/ros-planning/moveit/issues" target="_blank">currently open issues that need solving</a> and take a stab at improving MoveIt.
-If you are a first time contributor, checkout the <a href="https://github.com/ros-planning/moveit/labels/first-timer-only" target="_blank">“first-timer-only”</a> issues.
+Check out <a href="https://github.com/ros-planning/moveit2/issues" target="_blank">currently open issues that need solving</a> and take a stab at improving MoveIt.
 For reporting bugs, checkout the <a href="/support/">MoveIt Support</a> page.
     </p>
-    <a class="button button-transparent button-transparent__blue" href="https://github.com/ros-planning/moveit/issues" target="_blank">TACKLE OPEN ISSUES</a>
+    <a class="button button-transparent button-transparent__blue" href="https://github.com/ros-planning/moveit2/issues" target="_blank">TACKLE OPEN ISSUES</a>
   </div>
 </div>